cvetk0o/docsTest/docs/howTo.md

 #### Blockchain

-If an account has been created at cyqur.app, the public key will be registered and a transaction hash created on a blockchain (currently Ethereum, Solano and Zilliqa).
+If an account has been created at cyqur.app, the public key will be registered and a transaction hash created on a blockchain (currently Ethereum, Solana and Zilliqa).
 This is a proof of record and also allows for validation of the secret.

 The blockchain meta data can be viewed in the Vault.